Upton's Kitchen Garden

 A few unusual varieties

 Look out for the trained Japanese Wineberry growing on the lower slope.
-The fruits are small and shiny and the canes are covered with soft red bristles giving a strong autumnal colour.
+The fruits are small and shiny and the canes are covered with soft red bristles giving a strong colour.

 Globe artichokes when in tight bud can be picked, peeled and the choke eaten raw or cooked.
 This was quite a fashionable choice in the 1930s.
 After fruiting they burst into bright purple flower heads attracting bees and visitors alike due to their enormous size.